 If the alleged victim knows the defendant, bias is almost always a live issue at trial.
 Whether the defendant allegedly broke into the home or business of a former employer, a former spouse, or another family member, any bad feelings between the parties may create an incentive for the alleged victim to lie.
 Attorney Spring will fully examine any bias or motive to lie during his cross-examination of the alleged victim.

-Given the serious consequences that result from a conviction for breaking and entering, it is essential that you have a Middlesex County breaking and entering attorney who is experienced in trying these types of cases.
-Middlesex County criminal defense attorney Spring prosecuted these cases earlier in his career when he served as an assistant district attorney and as a defense attorney, he has successfully defended hundreds of individuals charged with breaking and entering, trespassing, and wiretapping.
+Given the serious consequences that result from a conviction for breaking and entering, it is essential that you have a Concord breaking and entering attorney who is experienced in trying these types of cases.
+Concord criminal defense attorney Spring prosecuted these cases earlier in his career when he served as an assistant district attorney and as a defense attorney, he has successfully defended hundreds of individuals charged with breaking and entering, trespassing, and wiretapping.